facebookresearch/distributed-faiss/README.md

 ## Creating an index
 Each client & server nodes can work with multiple logical indexes (consider them as fully separate tables in an SQL database).
 Each logical index can have its own faiss-related configuration, FS location and other parameters which affect its creation logic.
-Example of creating a simle IVF index:
+Example of creating a simple IVF index:

 ```python
 index_client = IndexClient(discovery_config)